cheat-sheets/game-theory-cheat-sheet/README.md

 - The social choice function is dictatorial, i.e. there exists a distinguished agent who can choose the winning outcome
 - Truthful reporting of preferences is a dominant strategy for every agent.

-Special cases

-Single-peaked domains: median voting is strategy proof, or take max, min or any other statistic
+---

+Median voting in single-peaked domains is strategy proof (any other statistics can be used instead of median e.g. max or min)

+Trade is strategy proof:
-Trade - have a private value for buying (or selling) an indivisible good.
-A price is fixed in advance, declare whether willing to buy or sell at that price.
+- An agent have a private value for buying (or selling) an indivisible good.
+He declares this value truthfully.
+- Other agents declare whether they are willing to buy or sell at that price.

 ---